Thank you for your interest in DiMeN DTP PhD studentships.

 What happens next?

-Selection is a two stage process, after the closing date (14th May 2018) academic members of the DiMeN Management Board will review your application and shortlist candidates for interview.
-They will use the two supporting statements (section D), your educational background and relevant work experience ONLY in the shortlisting process.
+Selection is a two stage process, after the closing date (21st January 2019) academic members of the DiMeN Management Board will review your application and shortlist candidates for interview.
+They will use the two supporting statements (section D), your educational background (section G/H) and relevant work experience (section I) ONLY in the shortlisting process.
 It is therefore vital these sections contain all the information you would like our panel to consider in making their decision.

-In stage two, successfully shortlisted candidates will be invited to interview.
-You are expected to arrange a meeting with your preferred primary supervisor before the interview takes place and they will provide the panel with feedback regarding your suitability to their project at this point.
+In stage two, successfully shortlisted candidates will be invited to interview (6th or 7th March, in Sheffield).
+You are expected to arrange a meeting with your preferred primary supervisor before the interview takes place, supervisors will then provide the panel with feedback regarding your suitability to their project.
 Please note, project supervisors will not be on the central panel for this interview and you will be asked to give a presentation on a a ‘scientific project’ of your choice, e.g. your undergraduate project, MSc project etc.

 If successful at the interview stage, you will be recommended for a PhD position.
-Those who rank highest after the interviews will be offered their first choice of project, during previous rounds a large number of students have been offered their second or third choices, which .
+Those who rank highest after the interviews will be offered their first choice of project listed upon application, during previous rounds a number of students have been offered their second or third choices, which maximises the chances of gaining a PhD position within the DTP.

-You must hold (or be about to obtain) a First or an Upper Second Class UK undergraduate degree or an equivalent degree from a recognised EU institution, in the biosciences or a related area.
+You must hold (or be about to obtain) a First or an Upper Second Class UK undergraduate degree or an equivalent degree from a recognised EU institution, in an area relevant to the projects you are applying for.
 Qualifications (or a combination of qualifications and experience) which demonstrate equivalent ability and attainment will also be considered.
-For example, a less than sufficient first degree may be enhanced to meet the requirements by the acquisition of a distinction at Masters level).
+For example, a less than sufficient first degree may be enhanced to meet the requirements by the acquisition of a distinction at Masters level or significant research experience gained from employment).

-These studentships are available to UK and other EU nationals.
+These studentships are available to UK and other EU nationals ONLY.
 For full details on eligibility, including residence requirements, please see the MRC website.
+We are not currently accepting applications from overseas students.